 Roku was released in 2008, at that time, the only streaming service available was Netflix.
 Since then, the industry of internet TV streaming has enjoyed widespread evolution.
 Today, there is very little content available on Cable TV that you can’t stream with a Roku and watch on your TV.
 It makes you wonder how much longer Cable TV will be around.

-10 years on, as of October 2018, Roku is offering the following 7 streaming devices.
-There are five set-top streaming boxes, the Roku Ultra, Roku Premiere, Roku Premiere+, Roku Express and Express+.
-Then there are two sticks, the Roku Streaming Stick and the Roku Streaming Stick Plus.
+Today Roku is offering the following 6 streaming devices.
+There are five set-top streaming boxes, the Roku Ultra and Ultra LT, Roku Premiere, Roku Express and Express+.
+Then there is the Roku Streaming Stick Plus.

-This is the cheaper option of them all, this is perfect for first time streamers, but powerful enough for seasoned pros.
+This is the cheaper option of them all for 2021, this is perfect for first time streamers, but powerful enough for seasoned pros.
 It’s super easy to set up and comes with a simple remote.
 This will give you huge amount of channels and over 150,000 movies and episodes.
 Plenty to keep you going until you decide to upgrade.

 Like the Express version, but with more access, to the likes of Netflix, Amazon, Hulu TV, Youtube and more.
 It also comes with an analog AV cable complete with red, white and yellow plugs.